mcmlxxxiii/chooh-demo/README.md

 8. Push the design document with the demo application to a configured CouchDB
 database:
     ```
-    chooh push ddoc chooh_demo development
+    chooh deploy development
     ```

 9. Voila!
 This is it.
 Now, find the app in your CouchDB.

-    If you pushed this demo to a CouchDB installation on your local machine and what you changed in _chooh.yaml_ is just user's credentials, then the url you can reach the app at should be as follows.
+    If you pushed this demo to a CouchDB installation on your local machine and what you changed in _chooh.yaml_ is just user's credentials, then the url you can reach the app at should probably be as follows.

     http://127.0.0.1:5984/chooh-demo-dummy/_design/chooh_demo/index.html